McCook woman charged with first-degree murder of 78-year-old husband; judge sets bond at $5M

 A 79-year-old McCook woman has been charged with first-degree murder and a gun charge for allegedly shooting her husband in the chest as he slept.

-Lavetta Langdon went to court Thursday, a week after Larry Langdon's death, and a Red Willow County judge set her bond at $5 million, according to court records.
+Lavetta Langdon was in court Thursday, a week after Larry Langdon's death, and a Red Willow County judge set her bond at $5 million, according to court records.

 Officer Kevin Hodgson, a detective with the McCook Police Department, said shortly before 9:30 a.m. on Aug.
 20, he and two other officers went out on a physical altercation at the couple's home at 807 E. Third St., where they found Lavetta Langdon sitting in the living room and Larry Landgon dead on the floor in the bedroom.